ShaneHarvey/specifications/source/transactions/transactions.rst

 writeConcern
 ^^^^^^^^^^^^

-| The writeConcern to use for the commitTransaction and abortTransaction
+The writeConcern to use for the commitTransaction and abortTransaction commands.
-  commands.
 Note that the writeConcern property is optional.
 The default value is NULL.
 If writeConcern is NULL the value will be inherited from this session’s defaultTransactionOptions.
 If defaultTransactionOptions itself is NULL or the writeConcern in defaultTransactionOptions is NULL, the writeConcern is inherited from the MongoClient associated with this session.

-| If the writeConcern is not the server default, then Drivers MUST add
-  the writeConcern to the commitTransaction and abortTransaction commands.
+If the writeConcern is not the server default, then Drivers MUST add the writeConcern to the commitTransaction and abortTransaction commands.
 Drivers MUST NOT add the transaction’s writeConcern or any writeConcern inherited from the collection, database, or client to any preceding commands in the transaction.
 If the user supplies an explicit writeConcern via a method option, however, drivers MUST apply the writeConcern, which will result in a server error.
-See `Users can pass prohibited options to operations in transactions <#users-can-pass-prohibited-options-to-operations-in-transactions>`__.
+See `Users can pass prohibited options to operations in transactions`_.

 Drivers MUST raise an error if the user provides or if defaults would result in an unacknowledged writeConcern.
 The Driver Sessions spec